arnavaidya/Distributed-Systems-Lab/README.md

 # Distributed-Systems-Lab

-This repository contains all cloud computing assignments that are part of my university curriculum.
+This repository contains all distributed systems assignments that are part of my university curriculum.